grafana/grafana-plugin-examples/examples/datasource-streaming-websocket/README.md

-# Grafana Streaming Data Source WebSocket Plugin example
+# Streaming WebSocket Data Source Plugin for Grafana

-This is an example of how to implement a Grafana data source plugin with streaming support.
+This repository provides an example of how to implement a Grafana data source plugin with streaming support.

+## Overview

+The Streaming WebSocket Data Source Plugin illustrates the integration of WebSocket-based data sources into Grafana dashboards.
+This plugin serves as a reference implementation for developers aiming to incorporate real-time streaming data into their Grafana visualizations.

+This server returns random numeric values at random intervals.

-## Build
+## Get started

 - Start the WebSocket server: